Eddie2475/cs_305_module_5/CONTRIBUTING.md

-#Here is the list of contributors to this project:
+# Here is the list of contributors to this project:
+Georgia Buchanan - ghb23@nau.edu